ShiJbey/minerva/README.md

 ## 🚀 How Does Minerva Work?

 Minerva is designed to operate like a board game.
-The base design is adapted from the [Shōgun boardgame](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun), and I added additional simulation elements as needed for more character-driven emergent stories.
+The base design is adapted from the [Shōgun board game](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun), and I added additional simulation elements as needed for more character-driven emergent stories.

 The simulation starts by creating a world grid and dividing the grid into separate provinces.
 Each province is given a name and is home to zero or more families.
 Each family is comprised of procedurally generated characters that are related by blood or marriage.
 The simulation initializes a collection of families and distributes them among the provinces.